drfailov/LaserGraver/README.md

 Shows system status or engraver.
 For debugging.

 ### Engraver - Disable motors
-When motors disabled, you can easyly move laser head.
+When motors disabled, you can easily move laser head.

 ### Render - No trace optimizer
 The easiest way to engrave.